 The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
 As part of this contract, the Boosters pays the Foundation for the costs attributed to its use of the software.
 In addition, the Foundation and Boosters also receive certain contributions on behalf of the other.
 Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
-The total amount owed from the Boosters to the Foundation was \$3,422,269 and \$3,418,519 as of June 30, 2023 and 2022, respectively.
-The total amount owed from the Foundation to the Boosters was \$76,431 and \$84,439 as of June 30, 2023 and 2022, respectively.
+The total amount owed from the Boosters to the Foundation was \$3,418,453 and \$3,422,269 as of June 30, 2024 and 2023, respectively.
+The total amount owed from the Foundation to the Boosters was \$61,789 and \$76,431 as of June 30, 2024 and 2023, respectively.

 Florida State University Alumni Association, Inc. (Alumni Association) - The Alumni Association serves to aid, strengthen and expand the University by providing a connecting link between alumni and the University to cultivate charitable giving.
 These efforts are accomplished through programmatic initiatives such as publication of the VIRES magazine as well as hosted events with colleges on campus and Seminole Club chapters nationwide.
 Seminole Club chapters unite alumni and friends of the University in certain geographic areas to assist FSU in achieving its goals.
 By promoting advancement for the University through various outreach and engagement activities that are held throughout the year, the Alumni Association plays a vital role in advancing the overall mission of the University.
-The Foundation provided support to the Alumni Association for this purpose totaling \$125,000 for the years ended June 30, 2023 and 2022.
+The Foundation provided support to the Alumni Association for this purpose totaling \$750,500 and \$125,000 for the years ended June 30, 2024 and 2023, respectively.

-The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
-As part of this contract, the Alumni Association pays the Foundation for the costs attributed to its use of the software.
+The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs and the Alumni Association pays the Foundation for the costs attributed to its use of the software.
 In addition, the Foundation manages purchasing cards for the Alumni Association.
 The Foundation and Alumni Association also receive certain contributions on behalf of the other.
 Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
-The total amount owed from the Foundation to the Alumni Association was \$0 and \$56 as of June 30, 2023 and 2022, respectively.
-The total amount owed from the Alumni Association to the Foundation was \$36,259 and \$27,219 as of June 30, 2023 and 2022, respectively.
+The total amount owed from the Foundation to the Alumni Association was \$2,115 and \$0 as of June 30, 2024 and 2023, respectively.
+The total amount owed from the Alumni Association to the Foundation was \$56,932 and \$36,259 as of June 30, 2024 and 2023, respectively.

 Florida State University Real Estate Foundation, Inc. (Real Estate Foundation) - The Real Estate Foundation operates to receive, hold, manage, lease, develop or sell real estate for the benefit of the University and to provide expertise and strategic support for all of the University's real estate needs.
-The Foundation received proceeds from the Real Estate Foundation pertaining to the sale of properties totaling \$0 and \$378,252 during the years ended June 30, 2023 and 2022, respectively.
-In addition, the Foundation provided support to the Real Estate Foundation in the amount of \$2,556 and \$2,475 for the years ended June 30, 2023 and 2022, respectively.
+The Foundation received proceeds from the Real Estate Foundation pertaining to the sale of properties totaling \$131,873 and \$0 during the years ended June 30, 2024 and 2023, respectively.
+In addition, the Foundation provided support to the Real Estate Foundation in the amount of \$2,701 and \$2,556 for the years ended June 30, 2024 and 2023, respectively.